arno-di-loreto/apihandyman.io/_posts/2016-12-06-read-evolving-a-companys-is-in-the-lego-computing-age-on-nordic-apis-blog.md

   - Strategy
   - Implementation
   - Architecture
+full: true
 ---
-If you wonder how to evolve a company's IS in the lego computing age, read [my post on Nordic APIs blog](http://nordicapis.com/evolving-companys-lego-computing-age-choose-brick-product/).<!--more-->
+If you wonder how to evolve a company's IS in the lego computing age, read [my post on Nordic APIs blog](http://nordicapis.com/evolving-companys-lego-computing-age-choose-brick-product/).